wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 It's a awesome Wordpress plugin that connects to 59sec mobile apps (iOS, Android and soon, Windows) to help your company answer LEADS very fast, under 59 seconds.

 There are 3 versions of 59sec:

-* 59sec Lite (this one, pretty limited, but very effective if you have just a few leads per month)
+* 59sec Lite (this one, with limited features, but very effective if you have just a few leads per month!)
 * 59sec PRO (costs just $59/month, full of extraordinary features, almost any limitations)
 * 59sec Enterprise (for big boys)